BenDQL/Fractals_net_art/README.md

-# blank_net_art
+# Create a hexagon fractal

-a blank net art template to work with deno deploy.
+This projects creates a hexagon fractal with random colour using Canvas API.
+The drawing logic is written in recursion.